cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 | | |
 --- | ---
-`CodeName` | Intel® processor microarchitecture codename.
+`CodeName` | Intel® microarchitecture code name.
 See the [PlatformCodeName](#PlatformCodeName) enumerator for a list of possible values.
 `DeviceId` | Reserved.

 **Change History**